 Best way to measure Customer Satisfaction

 A customer satisfaction program is more than just conducting customer satisfaction surveys or directly contacting customers to understand what is going right and what is not.
 Developing an ideal customer satisfaction program involves steps that give results which are financially benefiting, leads to higher market share and stronger brand reputation.
 So what are the best ways to measure customer satisfaction?
 Here are 5 simple steps that any business can adopt in order to devise a full proof customer satisfaction program.

 1. Listen to your experts – Employees

-A business must keep its existing customers happy in order to thrive.
-But we all know that customers are very busy and most of them hesitate to either fill lengthy feedback forms or partway with personal information.
+A business must keep its existing customer happy in order to thrive.
+But we all know that customers are very busy and most of them hesitate to either fill lengthy feedback forms or part way with personal information.
 What do you do in that case?
 How would you know about your customers’ happiness unless they contact you themselves and share their concerns or complaints?
 Customer surveys are the best possible ways to gauge that crucial insight into customers’ behavior.

 - Customer Satisfaction Score (CSAT)